 If you're going to take a photo, have the decency to clean it up.

-If you made a terrible shot - it may be tasteful not to share the photo.
+If you made a terrible shot - it may be tasteful not to share a photo.

 6. Include your bow or gun in the photo.
 It helps to tell the story of your hunt.